7 reasons to run a marathon in 2018

 Running a marathon will take you on a long journey and there will be times when the day has been tough and motivation is going to wane.
 Commit to meeting someone for the evening run and the guilt of not turning up will make sure you get your kit on!

 Why not join a club or a group of local community runners?
 You’ll meet new people, make friends and be able to share your journey with them.
+Staying motivated is key, and it's easier with a buddy!

 Use the miles